Israel Adesanya: Early beginnings

-In May 2010, Adesanya won the first fight of his seven-fight winning streak, defeating Tim Atonio by unanimous decision.
-He won his next six fights, fighting almost exclusively with Wu Lin Feng in China.
+In his early career he amassed a long winning streak in New Zealand, Australia and had numerous bouts with Wu Lin Feng in China.
 His winning streak earned him a place in the 2014 Kunlun Fight 80 kg tournament, held during Kunlun Fight 2.
 He lost the semifinal bout against Simon Marcus by an extra round split decision.
 Adesanya afterwards made his Glory debut at Glory 15, when he faced Filip Verlinden.
 Verlinden won the fight by unanimous decision.
 The two of them fought a rematch at Glory of Heroes 3, two years after their first fight, with Adesanya winning a unanimous decision.

 Adesanya participated in the King in the Ring Cruiserweights II tournament of the regional circuit in New Zealand.
 In the quarterfinal, he beat Slava Alexeichik by unanimous decision, in the semifinal he beat Pati Afoa by knockout and won the tournament with a knockout of Jamie Eades.
 Six months later, he took part in the 2015 Cruiserweights III tournament.
 He scored technical knockouts of Kim Loudon and Mark Timms in the quarterfinal and semifinal bouts respectively, before winning the tournament for the second time with a first-round knockout of Pati Afoa.

 Moving up in weight, Adesanya participated in the 2015 The Heavyweights III, as well.
 He defeated Nase Foai by TKO in the quarterfinal and Dan Roberts by KO in the semifinal, before facing Jamie Eades in the finals.
 The two had previously met in the final of the 2014 Cruiserweight tournament.
 Adesanya won the tournament final by unanimous decision.

-Glory Middleweight Championship
+Glory Of Heroes

 Adesanya won five of his next six fights, including victories over Yousri Belgaroui and Bogdan Stoica.
 His loss came at the hands of future GLORY Middleweight champion Alex Pereira, who won by unanimous decision.

+Glory

 Adesanya participated in the 2016 Glory Middleweight Contender Tournament.
 He defeated Robert Thomas by unanimous decision in the semifinals, and won the tournament with a split decision victory over Yousri Belgaroui.
 He fought Jason Wilnis for the Glory Middleweight championship at Glory 37: Los Angeles.
 Wilnis won the fight by unanimous decision, although the result was considered controversial.

+Return to Glory Of Heroes and final bout

 His last kickboxing fight, before transitioning to mixed martial arts, was a rematch with Alex Pereira at Glory of Heroes 7.
 Pereira won the fight by knockout, after dropping Adesanya with a short left hook in the third round.

+Adesanya retired from kickboxing peaking at #4 in the ranking system.